Gain access to personalized product screening, the best pricing, rewards, and more!

 Benefits of Fungicides

-Fungicides are an essential chemical that can protect harmful diseases and fungi that can threaten the health and aesthetics of your lawn and ornamental plants.
+Fungicides are essential to protecting plants from harmful diseases and fungi.
 Contact fungicides create a protective film over the plants you want to prevent from getting infected so no fungal pathogens can penetrate the plant.

-Systemic fungicides have the added benefit that contact fungicides deliver but go even further by being absorbed into the plant tissue and traveling throughout the plant's entire system down to the root to protect against fungal diseases and suppress the spread of fungi, eventually curing the diseased plant.
+Unlike contact fungicides, systemic fungicides have the added benefit of penetrating further by being absorbed into the plant tissue.
+It will then travel throughout the plant's entire system down to the root to protect it against fungal diseases and suppress the spread of fungi, eventually curing the diseased plant.

-Fungicides often work quickly and can remain effective anywhere from 7 to 28 days long so you wouldn't have to apply so often.
+Fungicides often work quickly and can protect treated plants from 7 to 28 days.

 Drawbacks of Fungicides